psidnell/ofexport/DOCUMENTATION.md

 To sort items its possible to use a sort filter e.g. **-t "sort due"** which will sort all tasks by their due date  (if they have one), or **-t "sort text"** which sorts projects alphabetically.

-Note that when we sort any type, it's it's direct descendants that get sorted, so if you sorted Projects alphabetically, it's the tasks within them that get sorted.
+The directive **-t sort** has the same effect as **-t sort text**.

-If items are sorted by an attribute they may not all have (like due date) then any item without that date is assumed to have today's date.
+Note that when we sort any type, it's the direct descendants of any nodes of that type that get sorted, so if you sorted Projects alphabetically, it's the tasks within them that get sorted.

 #### Pruning Filters ####